junfication/Client-Server-Chess-Game/README.md

 # Client-Server-Chess-Game
 A multithreaded Server where different can play amongst each other
+Note that legal moves are not implemented and players can 'cheat' as there is no checking of legal moves

 Dependencies : Visual Studio 2015